andrew-h-lee/bandrockr/README.md

 ### Credits

-Please give Credit to "[Pete Argent](https://github.com/pedrogrande) of the [Coder Factory](https://coderfactory.com/) of creating this app Tutorial.
+Please give Credit to [Pete Argent](https://github.com/pedrogrande) of the [Coder Factory](https://coderfactory.com/) of creating this app Tutorial.